-I talked about this issue earlier this year when OnePlus launched the Nord and how it compared favorably to the vanilla OnePlus 8.
+I talked about this issue earlier in 2020 when OnePlus launched the Nord and how it compared favorably to the vanilla OnePlus 8.
 Those talking points ring a whole lot truer with the OnePlus 8T.

 The OnePlus 8T seems closer to the budget Nord than the flagship 8 Pro.

 The company’s latest offering seems like a half step forward, and one step back.
 OnePlus might have widened the gulf between the Nord and the OnePlus 8T just a smidgen compared to the OnePlus 8, but the fact remains — the OnePlus 8T is closer to the budget Nord than the flagship Pro.

 Android Authority’s own Ryan-Thomas Shaw noted in his OnePlus 8T review that the OnePlus Nord might offer better value for most buyers given how similar the experience is between the two phones.
 In this article, I want to dive a little deeper to see how close the two phones are and whether or not the OnePlus 8T is worth the extra cash, while also briefly looking ahead at how the all-new Nord N10 fits into the puzzle in the US market.

 Is the OnePlus 8T really worth the extra €170?